Endometriosis is the major cause of infertility and pelvic pain in women

 It was not until I was 29 years old that I finally became diagnosed with endometriosis.
 After implementing a regular yoga practice, I became aware of my body so much so that I felt my endometriomas bulging out in places not normal.
 This is when the quest began, and killer cramps were no longer thought of as normal.
 Throughout the years my ob-gyn doctors would send me home with ibuprofen, natural remedies like apple cider baths, etc.

-In November 2014 I met Dr. Seckin, by the time I reached his office I was on stage 4 and had 26 endometriomas, two the size of grapefruits and the spread was ongoing.
+In November 2014 I met Dr. Seckin, by the time I reached his office I was on stage 4 and had 26 endometriomas, two the size of grapefruits, and the spread was ongoing.
 A month later I ended up in the emergency room.
-Dr. Seckin performed a 6 hour surgery, and I have not been the same person since.
-My periods have become “normal,” with less days and minimal cramping.
+Dr. Seckin performed a 6-hour surgery, and I have not been the same person since.
+My periods have become “normal,” with fewer days and minimal cramping.
 Dr. Seckin has truly saved my life.

 The Endometriosis Foundation of America is actively conducting research to find a cure and raise awareness among young women, doctors, and practitioners alike.
 This year the EFA is participating in the New York City Marathon and we are seeking for your support.
 For more information go to endofound.org

 Ready for a Consultation?Our endometriosis specialists are dedicated to providing patients with expert care.
 Whether you have been diagnosed or are looking to find a doctor, they are ready to help.

 Our office is located on 872 Fifth Avenue New York, NY 10065.

 You may call us at (212) 988-1444 or have your case reviewed by clicking here.